-||8 ounces (1 cup)
+||8 fluid ounces (1 cup)

 |*Above the tolerable upper intake level (UL) of 400 mcg/day.

-Although selenium is required for health, like other nutrients, high doses of selenium can be toxic.
+Although selenium is required for health, high doses of selenium can be toxic.
 Acute and fatal toxicities have occurred with accidental or suicidal ingestion of gram quantities of selenium.
-Clinically significant selenium toxicity was reported in 13 individuals after taking supplements that contained 27.3 milligrams (27,300 mcg) per tablet due to a manufacturing error.
+Clinically significant selenium toxicity was reported in 13 individuals after taking supplements that contained 27.3 mg (27,300 mcg) per tablet due to a manufacturing error.
 Chronic selenium toxicity (selenosis) may occur with smaller doses of selenium over long periods of time.
 The most frequently reported symptoms of selenosis are hair and nail brittleness and loss.
-Other symptoms may include gastrointestinal disturbances, skin rashes, a garlic breath odor, fatigue, irritability, and nervous system abnormalities.
+Other symptoms may include gastrointestinal disturbances, skin rashes, a garlic breath odor, fatigue, irritability, and neurologic disorders.
 In an area of China with a high prevalence of selenosis, toxic effects occurred with increasing frequency when blood selenium concentrations reached a level corresponding to an intake of 850 mcg/day.

 Table 3.
 Tolerable Upper Intake Level (UL) for Selenium

 |Infants 0-6 months